 Sandy Ridge features numerous arts-related learning activities to enhance the educational experience:

 - Multiple choral music and theater performances annually

 - Multiple art gallery walks annually

 - Regularly scheduled residencies with visiting professionals and artists

 - Regularly scheduled art-focused field trips

-- Daily enrichment classes allowing students to receive both foundational skill instruction, as well as integrated enrichment that brings the arts into the content areas
+- Daily enrichment classes allow students to receive both foundational skill instruction as well as integrated enrichment to bring the arts into core content areas

-- Music, Visual Arts, Dance, and Theater instruction for all students
+- Dance, music, theater arts, and visual arts instruction for all students

 - Extra-curricular activities – clubs, field trips, summer camp opportunities